CalumRaine/Synth/README.md

     * Have linear or exponential mappings for enhanced control, e.g. pitch shift (linear) or frequency cutoff (exp)
     * Can be continuous or discrete, e.g. detune (continuous) or pitch shift (discrete notes)
     * Right click to reset back to initial value
+* LFOs
-* LFOs can be synced for improved polyphony
+    * Can be synced for improved polyphony
+    * Can use standard wave shapes or a random generator
 * Import and export patches as JSON files

 ## How To Run